These easy vegan peach muffins are moist, juicy muffins perfect for breakfast or vegan kids’ snacks.

 - Salt – optional for small kids, can be removed.

 - Mashed bananas – about 3 large ripe bananas are used in this recipe.
 I recommend you peel, mash the bananas with a fork and then measure the amount called by the recipe.
-Precision is the key for egg-free baking, or the batter can be very dry.
+Precision is the key to egg-free baking, or the batter can be very dry.

 - Olive oil – make sure you use a light flavored olive oil to avoid a bitter aftertaste in your banana and peach oatmeal muffins.
 Another option is to use vegetable oils like canola oil or nut and seed oil like almond oil or coconut oil.